D & H CANAL LINEAR PARK:

 For the Bashakill Wildlife Management Area; From Route 17 take exit 113 to Route 209 south.
 Travel 1.9 miles, ignoring the first sign you see for Bashakill on your left, until you come to Haven Rd on your left.
 Cross over the Bashakill and the trail crosses the road here.
 Take a left along the gravel road to the parking lot.
 See map for other parking options.
 For the D & H Canal, continue south on Route 209 until you come to Stone Field Lane on the left.
 This should take you to a parking lot for the canal.

 The D & H Canal Linear Park follows the old towpath along the historic D&H Canal.
 Remains of the original locks, dry-dock & waste weirs are visible from the towpath trail.
 As a result of the War of 1812 Americans were faced with an energy shortage due to the blockade of shipments of soft (bituminous) coal from England.
 Designed as a system of transportation between the coal fields of Pennsylvania and the ports of New York along the Hudson River, the Delaware & Hudson Canal was one of many towpath canals constructed in the early years of the nineteenth century.
 The coal passed over a gravity railroad to haul coal from the mines to the canal terminus at Honesdale, PA.
 From its opening in 1828 to its demise in 1898, the D&H Canal transported millions of tons of anthracite coal.
 The canal was 108 miles long (Honesdale, PA to Kingston, NY) and contained 108 locks, 22 aqueducts, 136 bridges, 22 reservoirs, 16 dams and 14 feeders.
 For more information visit; D & H CANAL LINEAR PARK .
+A section of the O&W Rail Trail in Mamakating also utilizes this corridor, although I haven't checked it out yet.
 I also provide information concerning sections of the O & W Rail Trail & D & H Canal Towpath that travel through the Bashakill Wildlife Management Area.

 Another section of the D & H Canal can be found near the Pennsylvania border, See; D & H Canal; Port Jervis .
 Further north are several trails that follow the route of the old O & W Railroad along the D & H Canal Heritage Corridor.
 See; D & H Canal Heritage Corridor .